-The Academy works with some of the world's leading BAME engineers.
-Below are some of their stories, including how they got into engineering, their career highlights, and their thoughts on what more needs to be done to encourage BAME engineering leaders of the future.
+The Academy works with some of the world's leading black, Asian and minority ethnic (BAME) engineers.
+Below are some of their stories, including how they got into engineering, their career highlights, and their thoughts on how racial parity in engineering can be achieved.

 While the engineering profession is broad and full of opportunities, just 7.8% of engineering professionals were from BAME backgrounds, compared to 12% of the UK working age population.
 In 2018, 27% of UK-domiciled engineering graduates come from BAME backgrounds.